Non-Subject-Specific Agreements ("University-Wide Agreements")

 - Adherence to the general requirements in your field of study, such as appropriate timing (mobility window) and choice of courses.

-- Compliance with the specifications of the partner university (e.g. study cycle, subjects available): These specifications are listed under each university on the fact sheet published on the "Partner Universities" page.
+- Compliance with the specifications of the partner university (e.g. study cycle, subjects available, GPA requirements): These specifications are listed under each university on the fact sheet published on the "Partner Universities" page.

 - Sufficient knowledge of the language of instruction at the partner university; TOEFL is generally required for USA and Australia.